freddiejbawden/notes/exc/google-file-system.md

 ## Garbage Collection

-After a file is deleted, GFS does not immediatly get back the storage space.
+After a file is deleted, GFS does not immediately get back the storage space.
 It only occurs occasionally when a _garbage collection_ round is done.

 The garbage collector looks at the operation log to see a deletion that has not been cleaned up.
 If a file has been deleted for a set length of time during the heartbeat inspection, it is removed.

-An issue with this method is that apps that need to create temp files might fill up a smaller DFS leaving no space for permenent files.
+An issue with this method is that apps that need to create temp files might fill up a smaller DFS leaving no space for permanent files.

 ## Stale Replica Detection

-Chunk Replicas may become stale if a chunkserver fails and missees mutation to the chunk while it is down.
-For each chunck, the master maintains a version number.
+Chunk Replicas may become stale if a chunk server fails and misses mutation to the chunk while it is down.
+For each chunk, the master maintains a version number.

+> _Aside_: Exam Questions
+>
+> It was noted that in the exam, GFS questions will often be about extensions to the system; e.g. how can you extend the replication protocol to ensure replication across data centres.

-## Fault Tolerance
+## Faults

+### Crash Faults

+Occurs when the machines fails, this causes a _fail-stop_.
+This is easy to design around as detecting these faults are easy.
+GFS uses a heart beat for this.

-### Master
+### Byzantine Faults

+Arbitrary State Corruption; failure due to an internal failure.
+For example; bit flipping due to radiation.

+GFS combats these using traditional checksums.